Brandon Crawford Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 12th in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks ninth in MLB.

-- The Cardinals' 4.66 team ERA ranks 20th among all MLB pitching staffs.
+- The Cardinals have a 4.48 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to rank 18th in baseball in home runs allowed (26 total, 1.2 per game).
+- Cardinals pitchers combine to rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).

-- Montgomery gets the start for the Cardinals, his fifth of the season.
-He is 2-2 with a 4.84 ERA and 19 strikeouts in 22 1/3 innings pitched.
+- Woodford gets the start for the Cardinals, his fifth of the season.
+He is 1-2 with a 6.05 ERA and 12 strikeouts in 19 1/3 innings pitched.

-- In his most recent appearance on Tuesday against the Arizona Diamondbacks, the lefty threw four innings, allowing seven earned runs while surrendering 10 hits.
+- In his last appearance on Wednesday, the right-hander went five innings against the Arizona Diamondbacks, giving up four earned runs while surrendering seven hits.

+- In four games this season, the 26-year-old has an ERA of 6.05, with 5.6 strikeouts per nine innings.
+Opponents are batting .342 against him.

 © 2023 Data Skrive.
 All rights reserved.